 Venue: Chant d’Oiseau Training Centre, Avenue des Franciscains 3A, Brussels

 Access to land has been identified as the number one obstacle for the development of agroecological farming in Europe.
 However, solutions exist.

-This conference reflects on the potential policy changes needed to improve conditions for access to land in Europe
+This conference reflected on the potential policy changes needed to improve conditions for access to land in Europe